-NGSS In Action: Science and Engineering in your Community
+NGSS In Action Workshop Series: Science and Engineering in your Community

 The Next Generation Science Standards (NGSS)* call for students to use the practices, concepts and content of science and engineering to understand phenomena and solve problems that are relevant to their lives.
 Starting from a student’s own experiences and community makes the science meaningful and increases engagement while helping students understand how global issues like climate change are present and addressable in their lives.
 In this series of four workshops we examine how you can use the new science standards and your community to understand and address real world environmental problems and explore together how to integrate NGSS into your district’s classroom science units.
 To get more of a glimpse into the series, check out this blog post.